PLANNING A TRIP TO MARRAKECH

 It is certain that you may grow disoriented.

 The medina is a labyrinth made up of winding passageways and small lanes filled with tourist stores that, after a few loops, begin to all appear to be the same as one another.
-The design of the museum's layout suffers from serious deficiencies in both clarity and consistency.
-The allure of the experience lies in the fact that it can be both risky and rewarding; while wandering the medina on your own, you run the risk of missing a lamp shop or finding yourself in an area where you are suddenly not wanted.
+The design of the museum’s layout suffers from serious deficiencies in both clarity and consistency.
+The allure of the experience lies in the fact that it can be both risky and rewarding.
+You risk missing a light business or ending yourself in an unwelcome neighborhood if you roam the medina alone.
 However, despite these risks, the experience can be extremely rewarding.

 Wandering around the city, pausing for a cup of coffee in a cafe tucked away in a back alleyway, and snacking on freshly baked Moroccan pastries are all wonderful ways to treat oneself.